pivotal/docs-tap/tanzu-build-service/troubleshooting.hbs.md

 ### Explanation

-This is due to the way that CRI handles garbage collection for unused images and containers.
+This is due to the way that the CRI handles garbage collection for unused images and containers.

 ### Solution